 The article goes on to describe various unique architectural details and interior appointments of the house including bay windows; frescoes by “the artistic brushes of Sheridan Brothers, Atlanta”; walnut and ash wainscoting; and solid walnut sliding doors.

 Each of the eight main rooms featured 14-foot ceilings and a fireplace.
 The first floor features black walnut built-in cabinets, stenciled ceilings, and wainscoting.
 The downstairs pocket doors open to reveal the library.

 Legare Foster was forced to sell the house in 1890.
 It then passed to the Thomason family who owned it for the next 80+ years.
 They updated the color scheme throughout and repainted the exterior.
 In 1916, indoor plumbing and electricity was added.
 It was also the first house in Madison County to have a gasification system.

 In 1978, the Millers purchased the mansion from Thomason descendants and immediately began restoring the house to its original glory.
 The meticulous restoration garnered awards and was recognized by the Georgia Trust for Historic Preservation in 1986.
 The Millers collected antique furnishings to recreate the American Aesthetic Movement interior.
 The house was the only home in Morgan County ever to win such an award.

 In 2001, a fire significantly damaged the rear addition of the house.
 The central portion of the house suffered primarily smoke and water damage.
-But after the devastation of the 2001 fire, they sold it to Kansas entrepreneur Von Friesen, who left it empty before selling it to the conservancy in 2015 when the house was listed for sale for $459,000.
+But after the devastation of the 2001 fire, they sold it to Kansas entrepreneur Von Friesen, who left it empty before listing it for sale in 2015 for $459,000.
 By 2017, the house was off the market and in dire need of stabilization.